ohlemacher/pychallenge/README.md

         - 400 times is more than enough.
         - The starting link is 12345"
     - Solution:
-        - Use requests to tranverse the links.
+        - Use requests to traverse the links.
 Use re to find the next link.
         - Answer: peak

 5. peak